Theme:

 border-radius px

-border-width per-side supported
+border-width / border-color per-side supported

 border-style solid, none